Signal Formation in Various Detectors: Signal formation in a small-size detector

 The signals are taken from the conductors $1,2,\ldots,N$ of the detector and are then fed to the external network.
-Usually, the detector is characterized as an $N$ conductor (signal) detector, ignoring the reference conductor $0$.
-Let us denote $\bm{u} (\bm{x},t)$ as the drift velocity of the moving charges that are created inside the detector by ionization.
-The drift velocity, $\bm{u} (\bm{x},t)$, is a function of the electric field, $\bm{E}=\bm{E}(\bm{x},\ t)$.
-This electric field depends on the external potentials, the bias potentials of the detector and on the space charges created from the ionization.
+Usually, the detector is characterized as an $N$ conductor (signal) detector, ignoring the reference conductor $0$. $\bm{u} (\bm{x},t)$ is the drift velocity of the moving charges that are created inside the detector.
+The drift velocity, in general, is a function of the electric field, $\bm{E}=\bm{E}(\bm{x},\ t)$.
+This electric field depends on the external potentials, the bias potentials of the detector, and on the space charges created inside the detector.
 In addition, if there is an external magnetic field $\bm{B}$, the drift velocity will be affected.
-Usually, the bias voltages are constant in time and furthermore the (external) field they produce is much stronger compared to the (internal) field produced by the space charges.
-In this case the space charges create a negligible ``internal'' electric field.
-In some cases, we might have a large concentration of charges; as a result a strong ``internal'' electric field is created, and must be taken into account, appropriately.
-For simplifying our calculations, we will consider that the biasing potentials and space charges produce fields independent of time, thus we can denote the velocity as a function of space, $\bm{u} = \bm{u} (\bm{x})$.
+Usually, the bias voltages are constant in time and furthermore the (external) field they produce is much stronger than the (internal) field produced by the space charges.
+In this case, the space charges create a negligible ``internal'' electric field.
+In some cases, we might have a large concentration of charges; as a result, a strong ``internal'' electric field is created, and must be taken into account, appropriately.
+To simplify our calculations, we will consider that the biasing potentials and space charges produce fields independent of time, thus we can denote the velocity as a function of space only, $\bm{u} = \bm{u} (\bm{x})$.